 The success of any app depends on two things: how well it meets the needs of its target users and how enjoyable it is to engage with.
 But this mission isn’t an easy one.
 To create an app that’s easy to use and does what it promises, you need a plan.
-Follow these 10 steps to build an app that will attract and retain users.
+Follow these 10 steps to build a mobile app that will attract and retain users.

 1. Establish the App’s Goals and Objectives

 Start by identifying the problem(s) you’re trying to solve with your app and define your target users.
 The best way to do this is by creating user personas, fictional representations of user groups driven by data that reflects their motivations, behaviors, and goals.
-Personas also provide a foundation for determining the right strategy for monetizing your app, a critical component for building a sustainable app.
+Personas also provide a foundation for determining the right strategy for monetizing your app, a critical component for building a sustainable mobile app.

 Think ahead to your app’s goals and decide on the metrics and KPIs you plan to track once it’s launched.
 Your KPIs will give you a threshold for success, and having targets will help you adjust your path if you’re not hitting your milestones.